Free

 If you are feeling confident that an additional business structure is right for you, the next steps are to A) form the structure and then B) write the governance document.

-• Revisit the steps for creating a business structure, and the structures available to you, in our Farmers’ Guide to Business Structures
+1. Revisit the steps for creating a business structure, and the structures available to you, in our Farmers’ Guide to Business Structures.

-• Use our Farmers’ Workbook for Creating a Governance Document for step-by-step assistance in drafting a governance document that will serve your business
+2. Use our Farmers’ Workbook for Creating a Governance Document for step-by-step assistance in drafting a governance document that will serve your business.

-• Visit the Commons Community to ask questions to support your process
+3. Visit the Commons Community to get referrals for attorneys or accountants to help your process.

-You may instead prefer to incorporate your new business activities into your existing business structure.
+Instead, you may prefer to incorporate your new business activities into your existing business structure.

-• Use our Farmers’ Workbook for Creating a Governance Document to account for additional business partners or decision making processes in your existing governance document.
+4. Use our Farmers’ Workbook for Creating a Governance Document to account for additional business partners or decision-making processes in your existing governance document.

 We’re rooting for you!